nemophrost/code-guide/README.md

-# HTML and CSS code guide
+# HTML, CSS, and LESS code guide
-Standards for developing flexible, durable, and sustainable HTML and CSS.
+Standards for developing flexible, durable, and sustainable HTML, CSS, and LESS.